romland/llemmings/README.md

 ## 🤓 Now we know
 _Human_
 ```
-Write me one of those cute grammatical definitions with phonetics and stuff where you say what "llemming code" is so I can put it on project page on github.
-The double-l with the m in llemming is a word-play on LLM, btw.
+Write me one of those cute grammatical definitions with phonetics and stuff where you
+say what "llemming code" is so I can put it on project page on github.
+The double-l with
+the m in llemming is a word-play on LLM, btw.
 ```

-The truth-teller _ChatGPT_:
+The truth-teller _ChatGPT_
 > Certainly, here you go!
 >
 > **Title:** Definition of "Llemming Code"